rusefi/rusefi_documentation/Digital-Dash.md

-How to set up a Raspberry Pi with TunerStudio as a Digital Dash

 We have 3 versions of Digital Dash currently

-Here is TunerStudio and Raspberry Pi 3 or 4
+Below is How to set up a Raspberry Pi 3 or 4 with TunerStudio as a Digital Dash

 ![](https://user-images.githubusercontent.com/5051341/125208727-ee206800-e259-11eb-9600-6cf742fba5a6.jpg)